ofekray/chatgpt-whatsapp-bot/README.md

 This repository contains an open-source WhatsApp bot that mimics ChatGPT's behavior.

 It is a fun project that showcases how you can create a bot capable of interacting with users through WhatsApp, handling both text and audio messages, and maintaining a history of recent conversations.
+The bot also supports generating images, and performing currency conversions via function calls.

 Feel free to explore and customize the code to suit your specific needs!